maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 ### Overlap Duration Prediction

-When the second key is pressed, a function estimates the duration that both keys have to be pressed simultaneously (the overlap) for it to count as a hold.
+When the second key is pressed, and its on the opposite side or a tap-hold, a function estimates the duration that both keys have to be pressed simultaneously (the overlap) for it to count as a hold.
 That duration can be low, if the data makes it likely this is a hold, and high, if this is likely to be a tap.
 If they're not pressed down together for the predicted duration, then the other prediction functions will handle the case.

 ![For a text version, open min_overlap_above.puml](images/min_overlap_above.svg "timing diagram")